Railroad shopmen

-In 1922 some 400,000 American railroad shopmen collectively went on strike in a massive work stoppage remembered to history as the 1922 National Railroad Shopmen's Strike.
+In 1922, some 400,000 American railroad shopmen collectively went on strike in a massive work stoppage remembered to history as the 1922 National Railroad Shopmen's Strike.

 Occupational history

 Background

 Beginning in the late 1820s, the technology of steam locomotion began to emerge as a commercially viable means of transportation in Europe and North America.
 The laying of train track and the production of locomotive engines, coaches, railroad cars, and other rolling stock became a major growth industry, attracting financial investors and entrepreneurs intent upon establishing lucrative railways for the transport of raw materials, finished goods, and passengers from place to place.
 The production and maintenance of this railway rolling stock became a major portion of business operations of these emerging transportation firms and dedicated employees collectively known as "railroad shopmen" were hired for the performance of these tasks.

 The network of railways grew rapidly during the second half of the 19th century.
-By 1880 there were approximately 400,000 people (almost exclusively male) employed in the railroad industry of the United States — about 1 worker out of every 40.
-While the largest part of these were involved in the construction and maintenance of roadbeds and rails, the second largest group of these employees were the shopmen charged with the construction and service of rolling stock.
-Approximately 20% of railroad employees in this period worked as shopmen, according to the investigation of one leading scholar.
+By 1880 there were approximately 400,000 people (almost exclusively male) employed in the railroad industry of the United States: about 1 worker out of every 40.
+While the largest part of them were involved in the construction and maintenance of roadbeds and rails, the second-largest group was the shopmen charged with the construction and service of rolling stock.
+Approximately 20% of railroad employees then worked as shopmen, according to the investigation of one leading scholar.

 The railroads continued to grow dramatically through the first two decades of the 20th century.
-In 1917 in the United States the American government took control of rail transport in conjunction with its entrance as a combatant in World War I. By that time the American rail network had grown to 360,000 miles of track, worked by 66,000 locomotives pulling approximately 2.5 million freight cars.
+In 1917 in the United States the American government took control of rail transport, in conjunction with its entrance as a combatant in World War I. By then, the American rail network had grown to 360,000 miles of track, worked by 66,000 locomotives pulling approximately 2.5 million freight cars.
 Railroad employment grew commensurately; by 1920 more than 2.2 million Americans were employed in the railroad industry with the count of railroad shopmen alone topping the 400,000 mark.
 More Americans worked as railroad shopmen than were employed as steelworkers and meatpackers combined.

-By 1920 Railroad repair was one of the leading industrial sectors in the United States, with more than 1750 shops generating in excess of $700 million in value-added — an output that ranked third among the country's manufacturing industries.
+By 1920, railroad repair was one of the leading industrial sectors in the United States, with more than 1750 shops generating in excess of $700 million in value-added, an output that ranked third among the country's manufacturing industries.